-This device is a virtualization of Norberto Collado's H89 USB/Serial modern add-on to H89 computers.
-This add-on is of interest because it connects an H89 to a modern host computer, and is essentially a point-to-point network.
+This device is a virtualization of Norberto Collado's H89 USB/Serial modern add-on to H89 computers, or H-8 USB.
+It provides a USB serial port connection via an FT245R module, and access to USB storage devices (e.g. "Jump Drives") via a VDIP1 module.
+This add-on is of interest because the FT245R device connects an H89 to a modern host computer, and is essentially a point-to-point network.
 With CP/Net running on the H89 and appropriate software running on the host (e.g. HostFileBdos) it would provide an easy way to exchange files between an H89 and the modern world.
 Having a virtual implementation of the hardware allowed development and testing of a CP/Net SNIOS module without requiring real hardware.

 The device takes over the H89 Modem serial port address, and adds two standard H89 serial ports for LinePrinter and Auxiliary.
 It cannot be used with other devices that supply serial ports, although if the virtual H89 discovers it before, say, the MMS 77320 then it should work fine.
 This requires using a lower numbered slot for the USB/Serial card than for the MMS 77320.
 The MMS 77320 may also be specified with the "ns" option which disable its serial ports and allows another board to supply serial ports.

-This device is based on the FT245R USB chip, hence the property names.
+This device is based on the FTDI FT245R and VDIP1 USB chips, hence the property names.

 Typical usage for Virtual H89 would be:

-ft245rdevice_att = ProgramSerial java -jar CpnetSerialServer.jar conf=rc log=log
+ft245rdevice_att = ProgramSerial java -cp CpnetSerialServer.jar:jSerialComm-2.6.2.jar CpnetSerialServer conf=rc log=log

 The config file ("rc") contains properties to setup the client as well as known servers.
 Typically, server 00 will be a local HostFileBdos server.
 Property prefix is "cpnet_".
 This would include a property "cpnet_tty=stdio", which is required to make it function properly in this environment.